gabrielrowan/Finleys-Farm-Shop-FE/README.md

 ![trolley modal open - desktop view](https://github.com/user-attachments/assets/af5bb155-7e9d-4704-908e-04fb395ac980)

+## Goals

+My first goal for this project was to create a list of projects that could be added to a shopping cart modal.
+Next, I wanted to create about and contact pages for the website.

+My future goal for this project would be to have a product page for each product that could be clicked into.

 ## Protection
 - The item quantity being edited in any other way than through the increase and decrease buttons
 - It is not possible to put a minus number as a quantity